pranavikumar/CURA/README.md

 - Expanded anatomy library with more body systems
 - Collaborative study features (shared schedules, group quizzes)
 - Content packs targeting USMLE Step 1 and Step 2

+## Team

+[Add your teammates here]

+## Acknowledgments

+Built at [hackathon name] in [month, year].
+Thanks to the medical students and recent graduates who shared their study workflows and pain points to inform CURA's design.